Merouane Kial

-Merouane Kial (born March 5, 1972 in Tixter) is an Algerian former football player.
+Merouane Kial (born March 5, 1972) is an Algerian former football player.

 Club career

 Kial spent the first 17 seasons of his professional career with CA Bordj Bou Arréridj.
-On July 26, 2010, he left the club and signed a two year contract with MC Saïda, joining them on a free transfer.
+On July 26, 2010, he left the club.
+He signed a two-year contract with MC Saïda, joining them on a free transfer.

-In 2012, Kial signed two year contract with MO Constantine.
+In 2012, Kial signed a two-year contract with MO Constantine.

-After retiring he has worked as a coach.
+After retiring he worked as a coach.